NUC approves 6 programmes for NOUN – The Sun Nigeria

 Fred Ezeh, Abuja

-The National Universities Commission (NUC) has given full accreditation to six academic programmes at the National Open University of Nigeria (NOUN).
+The National Universities Commission (NUC) has given the National Open University of Nigeria (NOUN) the nod to run six new academic programmes.

-NUC is the statutory agency of government with the mandate to accredit academic programmes in all Nigerian Universities.
-Certificates issued to students admitted into unaccredited programmes are not recognised.

-The six programmes accredited for NOUN are: accounting, banking and finance, business administration, marketing, public administration, hotel and catering nanagement.
+The six accredited programmes are accounting, banking and finance, business administration, marketing, public administration, hotel and catering management.

-The approval was sequel to the result of an NUC-organised accreditation visitation to the university headquarters in Abuja in October/November 2019, which according NOUN, showed an impressive score for each of the six programmes, ranging from 78.7 percent to 97.4 percent.
+The approval comes following the result of an NUC-organised accreditation visitation to the university headquarters in Abuja in October and November 2019 where it showed an impressive score for each of the six programmes ranging from 78.7 per cent to 97.4 per cent.

-The development was conveyed to the Vice-Chancellor of the university, Prof. Abdalla Uba Adamu, in a letter dated 19th March, 2020 and signed by Maryam Sali, the NUC Director of Accreditation, on behalf of the Executive Secretary.

-NOUN Director, Media and Publicity, Ibrahim Scheme, in a statement explained that the implication of the accreditation status is that NOUN has secured the mandate of NUC to run these programmes for five years.
+A letter dated March 19 by NUC Director of Accreditation, Maryam Sali, and sent to the Vice-Chancellor of NOUN, Prof. Abdalla Uba Adamu, said the university had secured the mandate of the regulatory agency to run the six programmes for five years.

-The VC, Prof. Adamu, expressed delight over the approval, saying “this shows the readiness of NOUN to fulfill its obligations as a centre of excellence in the Open and Distant Learning (ODL) mode of education.”
+Adamu, in his response, expressed delight over the approval, saying: “this shows the readiness of NOUN to fulfil its obligations as a centre of excellence in the Open and Distant Learning (ODL) mode of education.”

+The NUC is the statutory agency of government with the mandate to accredit academic programmes in all Nigerian universities.
+Certificates issued to students admitted into unaccredited NUC programmes are not recognised in Nigeria.

 Leave a Reply